mekatronik-achmadi/vandi_stm32/guides/DEPLOYMENT.md

 ### Source Structure.

-The main directory when the sources resides is _rework_ directory.
+The directory where the main sources resides is _rework_ directory.

 Before you can compile the sources in there, you need to put ChibiOS/RT library first by extract the downloaded package there.
 The sources tree should look like this: